pierre42100/MinioK8sBuckets/docs/DevelopmentSetup.md

 # Setup for development
 This guide will present you how to prepare your computer to update features of MinioK8SBucket

+## Install Rust
+As this project has been written using Rust, you will need to install it prior working on MinioK8SBucket.
+Please follow the official instructions: https://www.rust-lang.org/tools/install

 ## Install Minikube
 First, you need to install Minikube on your computer to have a K8S environment.
 In order to do this, please follow the official instructions: https://minikube.sigs.k8s.io/docs/start